-Print internal information of the specified ESMC_Array object.
+Print internal information of the specified ESMC\Array object.
+The arguments are:

-array ESMC_Array object to be printed.
+array ESMC\Array object to be printed.

 18 ArraySpec Class

 An ArraySpec is a very simple class that contains type, kind, and rank information about an Array.
 This information is stored in two parameters.
 TypeKind describes the data type of the elements in the Array and their precision.
 Rank is the number of dimensions in the Array.